 - When the withdrawal stage is complete, the treatment center can immediately start you on a course of psychotherapy

-As important as it is to get over the physical craving to use morphine, whether or not it was prescribed by a doctor for pain management, controlling the mental compulsion to use morphine plays an even bigger role.
-A psychotherapist’s job is to work with you to understand the thought processes that led to an unhealthy need for morphine.
-Once those processes are brought to light, he/she can help you learn new ways of dealing with the temptation to use morphine.
+As important as it is to get over the physical craving to use morphine, whether or not it was prescribed by a doctor for pain management, controlling the mental compulsion to misuse morphine plays an even bigger role.
+A psychotherapist’s job is to work with you to understand the thought processes that led to an unhealthy desire for morphine.
+Once those processes are brought to light, they can help you learn new ways of dealing with the temptation to misuse morphine.
 This can cover anything from changing habits to keeping certain perspectives in mind when the pain threatens to become unbearable or when the frustrations and annoyances of daily life start piling up again.

-At Futures of Palm Beach, we want you to know that you do not have to go through morphine withdrawal on your own, in danger of making the same mistakes all over again.
-Call today to start living morphine free.
+At Futures, we want you to know that you do not have to go through morphine withdrawal on your own.
+Call today to start the path to recovery.